Spanish is progressively becoming a critical and marketable degree for educators and professionals alike.

 Spanish Challenge Examination

-Only students enrolled as majors (or minors) in Spanish Language and Culture may, for a modest fee, request to sit for the program’s Challenge Examination in Spanish (for initial placement and credit), which is offered through the School for Professional and Continuing Education.
+Only students enrolled as majors (or minors) in Spanish Language and Culture may, for a modest fee, request to sit for the program’s Challenge Examination in Spanish (for initial placement and credit), which is offered through the School of Graduate, Professional & Continuing Education.

 - May result in up to six credits (no more)